Geno2K/case-study-cyclistic/README.md

 ## Scenario:

-Cyclistic is a bike-share company started in 2016 that offers a large fleet of various bike offerings and stations across Chicago.
-They have two classes of typical customers: casual riders that use the bikes for single-rides or day passes and members that have purchased an annual membership.
+Cyclistic is a bike-share company started in 2016 that offers a large fleet of bike offerings with stations across Chicago.
+The company have two classes of customers:

+- Casual riders that use the bikes for single-rides or purchase day passes.
+- Members that have purchased an annual subscription.

-The company has determined that they would like to convert more casual riders into members.
-Financial analysts have found that to be a more profitable segment that could drive future growth in the market, and the marketing director believes converting casual riders will be more fruitful than attracting new riders.
+The company's financial analysts have found their membership program to be a more profitable segment capable of driving future growth in the market, and the marketing director believes it will be easier to convert casual riders into members than attract new ones.

-With that goal in mind, it’s my department’s job to look into rider data and find insights to inform the company’s marketing strategy going forward.
-The primary stakeholders in this case are the director of marketing, my boss, as well as the rest of the executive team at the company.
+With that goal in mind, it’s my department’s job to look into the rider data and seek out insights to inform the company’s marketing strategy going forward.
+The primary stakeholders in this case are the director of marketing as well as the rest of the executive team at the company.

 The marketing team has been specifically tasked with answering three questions: